-Canon SL1 versus Canon 700D
+Canon SL1 vs 700D

-The Canon EOS Rebel SL1 (called Canon 100D in some regions) and the Canon EOS 700D (labelled Canon T5i in some countries) are two digital cameras that were officially introduced in March 2013.
+The Canon EOS Rebel SL1 (called Canon 100D in some regions) and the Canon EOS 700D (labelled Canon T5i in some countries) are two digital cameras that were revealed to the public in March 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 17.9 megapixels.

-Body comparison: Canon SL1 vs Canon 700D
+Body comparison: Canon SL1 vs 700D

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 700D is notably larger (25 percent) than the Canon SL1.
 Moreover, the 700D is substantially heavier (43 percent) than the SL1.
 In this context, it is worth noting that neither the SL1 nor the 700D are weather-sealed.